 These steps will help relieve discomfort but may not solve the underlying problem.
 Talk to your doctor if the pain does not go away.
 Your doctor may recommend other treatment options such as joint injections and physical therapy.

-In some cases, cortisone may be injected into the bursa or around tendons.
+In some cases, cortisone may be injected into the bursa or occasionally around tendons.
 This medicine may help to reduce swelling and irritation..
 These injections may make the pain may go away temporarily.
-The cause of the bursitis or tendonitis will still need to be addressed.
+The cause of the bursitis or tendinitis will still need to be addressed.

-Physical therapy may help relieve the cause of the tendonitis or bursitis.
+Physical therapy may help relieve the cause of the tendinitis or bursitis.
 A physical therapist may help to: